 Thin Body Crankbaits for Bass Fishing

-On sunny days or clear water use thin-bodied crankbaits for bass fishing.
-In clear water a wobble tends to spook bass.
-This especially true in the shallows of clear water.
+On sunny days and clear water use thin-bodied crankbaits for bass fishing.
+In clear water, a wobble tends to spook bass.
+This is especially true in the shallows of clear water.
 In clear water, baitfish take a straight line when fleeing.
 The wiggle mimics this behavior better than a fat body crankbait.
-When using a crankbait think about the saying.
-“Match the hatch” fly fishermen use.
-It applies to all fish.
-They want a natural-looking choice.
-Lures running too erratic make a bass cautious.

 Choosing Colors

 We covered the lips under fat body lures.
 So color is the next item.
 Anglers get habitual with colors.
 A variety is needed for successful fishing.
 The water clarity, amount of sun, and depth all have an effect on colors.
 It is likely as an angler, you have had good results with a color or two and stay with those colors.
 What are the weather conditions when you have success?
-Also are there times the lures are not productive?
+Also, are there times the lures are not productive?

 The different colors are made for either sunny or cloudy days.
 The color of the water has the same effect.
 Stained waters use certain colors and clear waters use another.
 Then some colors turn grey or black faster as the lure goes deeper.
-The red and orange colors turn dark in 5-10 feet of water.
-Yellows and greens fair better at deeper depths.
-The blues are for the deepest water if you want the color to show.

-The best option is having multiple colors and baitfish patterns.
+The best option is to have multiple colors and baitfish patterns.
 The best angler has some bright colors, a few dark, and several baitfish patterns.
 These cover all light and water conditions in fishing.
 There is not a color that works in every situation.
-This goes back to anglers sticking to one or two colors.
-It is costing you fish by being stubborn on color selection.
-When bass are feeding on Cisco that is the type and color of lure needed.

 Check Bass Pro Shop for Crankbaits

-Choose quality made lures.
-The best names in lure making are proven to catch fish.
-The information above gives you what is needed to choose lures.
-Also, lures from unknown manufacturers or knock-offs are usually lower quality.
 Don’t cheat yourself trying to save a few bucks.
 The trusted names in lures are on the list.
 I have used these companies’ lures for years.
 The others I have tried did not work as well.

 Summary

-Hopefully this article helps with selecting a crankbait for you.
+Hopefully, this article helps with selecting a crankbait for you.
 Fishing is a sport needing knowledge and experience.
 This is gained by trying new techniques and sometimes colors.
 Do not be reluctant when the bite is tough or slow to change things up.
 This is how you will learn.